KritikaSawhney/she-codes/README.md

 - Sakhi Chatbot: AI-driven assistant for real-time, personalized guidance.
 Adapts to user needs with tailored health and self-care advice.

-- Resource Library: Curated articles and blogs on women’s health and empowerment.
-Searchable interface offers expert guides and inspiration.
+- Resource Library: Curated articles and blogs on women’s health and empowerment giving guides and inspiration.

 ### 🌟 Community & Connection